BjornMulder/nova-recent-posts/README.md

 You obviously need to have a basic blogging system already setup in order to use this.
 It just need a `posts` table and a with at least `title` column in it and a one-to-many relationship with the user.

-Both the `posts model` and the `relationship name` can be altered from the card constructor.
+Both the `posts model` and the `relationship name` - as well as other parameters - can be altered from the card constructor.

  ## Installation